o-RDS/o-rds-server/routes/README.md

     TWILIO_PHONE_NUMBER=
     TWILIO_SERVER=https://verify.twilio.com

-Unlike Tremendous, we don't need to worry about different server URLs for dev vs production, but we have it here for consistency.
+Unlike Tremendous, we don't need to worry about different server URLs for dev vs production, but it's here for consistency.

 We have provided a blank environment file ([.env.development](../.env.development)) which has all the necessary keys, but just needs the values.
 Once you've filled out all the neceesary fields, change the name to "**.env**" and gitignore will ignore it upon the next commit.